Yet another guest post from the thoughtful BruceMcF.

 January 25th, 2010 · 2 Comments

 This guest post by the very thoughtful BruceMcF focuses on the public transit / rail version of the need to look beyond stove-pipes to full values for a true cost-benefit analysis.
-Just like so many fossil fuel costs are externalized (pollution, whether causing cancers or climate change), so too are many transit benefits. [...]
+Just like so many fossil fuel costs are externalized (pollution, whether causing cancers or climate change), so too are many transit benefits.
+Those investing […]

-Tags: Energy · analysis · trains · transportation
+Tags: analysis · Energy · trains · transportation

 Supporting Rail Electrification with the Climate Bill

-October 11th, 2009 · Comments Off
+October 11th, 2009 · Comments Off on Supporting Rail Electrification with the Climate Bill

-Here is a guest post by the very thoughtful BruceMcF, looking at this gap and providing a path forward for addressing it.
+Electrification of rail is one of the most effective currently available technology paths for reducing carbon emissions.
+It should be on the top of the policy agenda.
+It is, basically, nowhere to be found.
+Here is a guest post by the very thoughtful BruceMcF, looking at this gap and providing a path forward for addressing […]

-Tags: Energize America · Energy · climate legislation · environmental · financial policy · government energy policy · rail · trains · transportation
+Tags: climate legislation · Energize America · Energy · environmental · financial policy · government energy policy · rail · trains · transportation